*Updated April 2022

 To get a “Rembrandt lighting” effect on the subject’s face, Heather positioned a motivated key light at a 45 degree angle.
 But that’s not the only motivated light source in this shot (Hint: there’s 5+ light sources at work here).

 Using motivated lighting requires some trial-and-error when it comes to positioning the lights.
-Introducing a key light, for example, could cause the light to spill over into areas you don’t want it to.
+Introducing low key lighting or high key lighting, for example, could cause the light to spill over into areas you don’t want it to.

 That brings us to our third point: Think outside of the (light) box.